-In this paper, we find that changes in statistical technology used to identify creditworthiness can increase disparity in credit market outcomes across different groups of borrowers in the economy.
-We present simple theoretical frameworks to provide insights about the underlying forces driving towards such changes in outcomes, and verify that the issue manifests itself in US mortgage data.
-The essential insight is that a more sophisticated statistical technology, virtually by definition, generates more disperse predictions as it better fits the predicted outcome variable (in the case that we consider, this is the probability of mortgage default).
+In this paper, we analyze the distributional consequences of changes in statistical technology used to evaluate creditworthiness.
+Our analysis is motivated by the rapid adoption of machine learning technology in this and other financial market settings.
+We find that these changes in technology can increase disparity in credit market outcomes across different groups-based, for example, on race-of borrowers in the economy.
+We present simple theoretical frameworks to provide insights about the underlying forces that can generate such changes in outcomes.
+We then provide evidence to suggest that this issue manifests itself in US mortgage data, focusing on the distribution of mortgages and rates across race-based groups.

+The essential insight is that a more sophisticated statistical technology, virtually by definition, generates more disperse predictions as it better fits the predicted outcome variable (the probability of mortgage default, in our setting).
 It immediately follows that such dispersion will generate both "winners" and "losers" relative to their position in equilibrium under the pre-existing technology.

-We find that it is mostly Black and White Hispanic borrowers that relatively lose, in terms of the distribution of predicted default propensities, and in our counterfactual evaluation, in terms of equilibrium rates, from the change in technology in the specific setting of the US mortgage market.
+Using a large dataset from the US mortgage market, and evaluating a change from a traditional Logit technology to a machine learning technologies, we find that Black and White Hispanic borrowers are predicted to lose, relative to White and Asian borrowers.
+This is true both in terms of the distribution of predicted default propensities, and, in our counterfactual evaluation, in terms of equilibrium rates.

-We further outline two possible ways in which such dispersion could come about.
-One potential source arises from the increased flexibility of the new technology to capture the structural relationship between observable characteristics and default outcomes.
-Another is that the new technology could more effectively triangulate the (hidden) identity of borrowers, and through this channel, penalize such borrowers with higher predicted default probabilities over and above the structural relationship between other observables and default outcomes.
-We provide a simple way to ascertain the relative importance of these two sources, and in our empirical analysis find that flexibility is the main source of unequal effects between groups, while triangulation plays a less important role.
+We outline two possible mechanisms through which such distributional changes could come about.
+One potential source arises from the increased flexibility of the new technology to better capture the structural relationship between observable characteristics and default outcomes.
+Another is that the new technology could more effectively triangulate the (hidden) identity of borrowers.
+With this better ability to triangulate, the technology might then penalize certain groups of borrowers over and above the structural relationship between other observables and default outcomes, if these groups have higher default probabilities even controlling for observables.
+We suggest a simple way to bound the relative importance of these two sources, and in our empirical analysis find that flexibility is the main source of unequal effects between groups, with triangulation playing a relatively smaller role.

-It is of course clear that increases in predictive accuracy can (and in our setting, do) arise from the improved use of underlying information by new technologies.
-However, our work highlights that at least one reason to more carefully study the impact of introducing such technologies is that the winners and losers from their widespread adoption can be unequally distributed across societally important categories such as race, age, income, or gender.
+Clearly, increases in predictive accuracy can (and in our setting, do) arise from the improved use of information by new technologies.
+However, our work highlights that at least one reason to more carefully study the impact of introducing such technologies is that the winners and losers from their widespread adoption can be unequally distributed across societally important categories such as race, age, or gender.
 Our work makes a start on studying these impacts in the domain of credit markets, and we believe there is much more to be done to understand the impacts of the use of these technologies on the distribution of outcomes in a wide variety of financial and goods markets.